RhoInc/safety-histogram/scripts/configuration-wiki.md

 ## settings.compare_distributions
 `boolean`

-a boolean that dictates whether the a two-sample test will be run for each subgroup
+a boolean that dictates whether the a Kolmogorov-Smirnov two-sample test will be run for each subgroup and annotated in the top right of each small multiple

 **default:** `false`